Post

 Flag: wctf{t00k_y0u_l0Ng_3n0UgH_h3h3}

-, I can start my search with these binary as the starting point.
+The binary values of wctf{ was 01110111 01100011 01110100 01100110 01111011, so I can start my search with the binary values.
 Additionally, I increased the brightness and contrast of the background image to ease my eyes.
 The flag can be obtained after finding the starting point.

 WOLPHV I: Reconnaissance [OSINT]